-Luba Sterlikova, an American artist, author and art curator of Russian descent, is a member of various art organizations in the US and Russia.
-She participated in over 80 exhibitions in galleries and museums in the United States, Great Britain, China, France, Italy, India, Egypt, Spain, Kazakhstan and Russia.
+Luba Sterlikova, an American artist, author and art curator of Russian descent, is a member of various art organizations in the US, UK and Russia.
+She participated in over 80 exhibitions in galleries and museums in the United States, Great Britain, China, France, Italy, India, Egypt, Greece, Spain, Kazakhstan, and Russia.

 Her works are in the art collections of the Smithsonian National Air and Space Museum, Washington, D.C.; The National Museum of the Republic of Kazakhstan, Nursultan; The Bakhrushin State Theatre Museum, Moscow, Russia; The National Museum of Fine Art of Tatarstan, Kazan, Russia; The Copelouzos Family Art Museum, Athens , Greece; The State Art Museum, Khanty-Mansiysk, Russia; and The Russian State Library as well as in private collections in the US, UK, Russia, France, Germany, and China.

-Medium: oil, oil pastel, acrylic, installation, video installation.
+Medium: oil, oil pastel, acrylic, charcoal, monotypes, installation, and video installation.

 Curator of several projects, including the exhibit Posters Come Alive at the Bakhrushin State Central Theatre Museum, Moscow, Russia, 2016 (co-author of the catalog) and Poster Died.
 Long Live the Poster! at the Bakhrushin State Central Theatre Museum, Moscow, Russia, 2019 (co-author of the catalog)